eddieyang97/BookbagHelper/Milestone2/README.txt

-Once we create our database, we can load the create.sql and the other three data sql files to populate the database.
+Once we create our database, we can load the create.sql and the other three data sql files to populate the database. for our dataset that we are currently polishing, you can find it in the zip file.